 Crystal habit, or morphology, is a crucial attribute in drug manufacturing, denoting how easily drug crystal formations can be pressed into pill form.
 Microscopic images of drug crystals are generally evaluated and identified by subject matter experts, a time consuming process which creates a bottleneck in the process.

 Deep learning presents an opportunity to eliminate bottlenecks with partial or complete automation of image classification tasks.
-Cortex is particularly suited to handle these complicated tasks that are beyond simple binary classification tasks like the classic cat vs. dog.
-ImageVec, the preprocessing and algorithm suite behind Cortex, has been designed with life science and pharmaceutical applications in mind.
+Retina is particularly suited to handle these complicated tasks that are beyond simple binary classification tasks like the classic cat vs. dog.
+ImageVec, the preprocessing and algorithm suite behind Retina, has been designed with life science and pharmaceutical applications in mind.

 Often a lack of annotated data can be a roadblock to properly leveraging deep learning.
 The answer to this lies in transfer learning, starting with a large pre-trained, general knowledge model and then fine tuning on just a small amount of user data for downstream tasks.
 ImageVec leverages a number of state of the art computer vision transfer models as the base of its capabilities.
 This greatly reduces the amount of user data needed to get up and running.